scottpudwill/myrepo/README.md

-The construction of the Pan-American Highway, spanning North and South America, began in the early 20th century and remains one of the longest road networks in the world, connecting diverse landscapes and cultures across continents.
+The proliferation of toll roads in the 18th century sparked debate over their fairness and efficiency, with critics arguing that tolls disproportionately burdened the poor and hindered economic development.